 The College, a campus of Memorial University of Newfoundland, was established in September 1975.
 In 1979 it was named Sir Wilfred Grenfell College honouring the memory of the medical missionary who pioneered medicine in northern Newfoundland and along the coast of Labrador until his death in 1940.

-Four year degree programs in arts, science, nursing and fine arts may be completed at Sir Wilfred Grenfell College.
-The Bachelor of Arts degree is available in environmental studies, English, historical studies, humanities, psychology, social/cultural studies and tourism and the Bachelor of Arts (Honours) may be obtained in psychology.
+Four year degree programs in arts, science, business administration, fine arts, nursing and resource management may be completed at Sir Wilfred Grenfell College.
+The Bachelor of Arts degree is available in English, environmental studies, historical studies, humanities, psychology, social/cultural studies and tourism and the Bachelor of Arts (Honours) may be obtained in psychology.
 The Bachelor of Science and Bachelor of Science (Honours) are offered in environmental science, general science, and psychology, and the University's four year Bachelor of Nursing degree is offered in conjunction with the Western Regional School of Nursing in Corner Brook.
 Bachelor of Fine Arts degrees are conferred in visual arts and theatre.
-Most of these programs are different from programs offered on the St. John's campus and most are available only at Sir Wilfred Grenfell College.
+These programs are different from programs offered on the St. John's campus and most are available only at Sir Wilfred Grenfell College.

-The School of Continuing Education offers distance education courses in Corner Brook and in northern and western Newfoundland and Labrador.
-The Division of Community Education and College Relations also offers a wide variety of non-credit courses to the students at the College and to the general public.
+Students have the option of completing distance and web-based credit courses offered by Distance Education and Learning Technologies (DELT) at Memorial University of Newfoundland.
+As well, the Division of Community Education and College Relations also offers a wide variety of non-credit courses to the students at the College and to the general public.

 The College campus affords a spectacular view of the city of Corner Brook and the scenic Bay of Islands.
 The Arts and Science Building houses administrative and academic units, a bookstore, an athletics and recreation wing, a student residence and the Student Centre.
 The Library and Computing Building includes the Ferriss Hodgett Library, a computer lab and a high tech lecture theatre.
 The Fine Arts Building contains facilities for students of theatre and visual arts, the college community and the general public.
 It features a 225 seat "black box" theatre, dressing rooms, scenery, costume and properties workshops, as well as an actors' green room and a rehearsal hall.
 The Fine Arts Building also includes an art gallery, art storage vault, studios for drawing, painting, sculpture, multi-media and photography, darkrooms, and workshops for lithography, intaglio and serigraphy.
-The Forest Centre is a shared facility housing the College's forestry program as well as the Newfoundland Division of the Canadian Forestry Service and the Western Newfoundland Model Forest Incorporated.
-All campus buildings are connected, mostly by skywalks.
+The Forest Centre is a shared facility housing classroom, laboratory and research facilities for the College as well as the Newfoundland Division of the Canadian Forestry Service.
+All campus buildings are connected, mostly be skywalks.

 The mission of Student Services is to promote the intellectual, social, spiritual, and physical development of all students.
 By advocating for students, providing the highest quality service, and involving students in leadership roles, Student Services strives to help students realize their full potential - to become successful students, caring individuals, and productive citizens.